Score-based Membership Inference on Diffusion Models: Methodology

 Consequently, the estimated noise vector shrinks to zero as well, meaning our criterion $\mathcal{A}(x^{(k)},t\rightarrow 0)$ should be small:

-While the actual value at zero is undefined, and values for small $t < 10$ are empirically unstable for non-member $x^{(k)}$ (leading to a poor estimator, see Appendix A.7 for the detailed reason), we find that for $t\in [10,300]$, these values will still be smaller than the case 2.
-These time frames are unfortunately noise schedule and data dependent. \paragraph{Case 2 — Held‑out but On‑Manifold:} Here \(x^{\dagger}\) is sampled from the same data distribution \(p_{\text{data}}\) as the training set, yet was \emph{never} shown during training, i.e. centered on $x^\dagger$ for some maximal radius $r>0$ there is a ball $B_r(x^\dagger\subset\mathbb{R}^d$ where no training data are included inside $B_r(x^\dagger)$.
+While the actual value at zero is undefined, and values for small $t < 10$ are empirically unstable for non-member $x^{(k)}$ (leading to a poor estimator, see Appendix~\ref{sec:choice_t} for the detailed reason), we find that for $t\in [10,300]$, these values will still be smaller than the case 2.
+These time frames are unfortunately noise schedule and data dependent. \paragraph{Case 2 — Held‑out but On‑Manifold:} Here \(x^{\dagger}\) is sampled from the same data distribution \(p_{\text{data}}\) as the training set, yet was \emph{never} shown during training.
+We can consider only the local means (i.e. $\mu_t^{\text{finite}}(x^{\dagger})\approx\mu_t^{\text{local}}(x^{\dagger})$) because we already established that the diffusion model acts as a KDE (Eq.~\ref{eq:finite_samp} in Section~\ref{subsec:gauss_conv_deriv}).
+This means that many points will be ``far'' from our chosen point, and thus have exponentially decreasing influence.
+The only high influence points will be ``close'' points, which is definitionally the local neighborhood.

 We use the notation of local moment matching \citep{bengio2012implicit,alain2014regularized} to describe these points.
-Consider the local mean defined with respect to that void $B_r(x^\dagger)$:
+Consider the local mean defined with respect to that $B_r(x^\dagger)$: